MOLD-RESISTANT Ductwork coatings

 Different types of ductwork utilize these barriers either internally or externally.

 When the fiberglass is internal, its porous surface collects and accumulates particulate and microbial accumulations, which can be conducive to mold growth, very much like a sponge.
-Care must be taken when cleaning these porous duct surfaces to not damaging the insulation; however, even when clean, it can remain stained and look visually dirty.
+Care must be taken when cleaning these porous duct surfaces to not damage the insulation; however, even when clean, it can remain stained and look visually dirty.
 When staining remains, the painted coatings are applied after proper cleaning.

 The painted coatings perform two functions:

 The primary purposes of the coatings are to provide a surface that is not conducive to capturing or retaining particulate that could support future microbial activity, smooth the bore of HVAC to enhance air flow, and improve future cleaning capability.
 This product contains an EPA-registered active ingredient to deter future fungal activity on or in the coating film.
 However, inhibition of future microbial activity is dependent on proper maintenance.
-When insulation is found to be wet or significantly degraded, Replacement is recommended.
+When insulation is found to be wet or significantly degraded, replacement is recommended.

 Before removal of the contaminated insulation liner